-Majoring in chemistry at Houghton College is a great way to prepare for a career in one of the health professions or in chemistry.
+Majoring in chemistry at Houghton College is a great way to prepare for a career in chemistry or one of the health professions.

 At Houghton College, experienced Christian faculty members in the chemistry department – all active scholars with doctorates – prepare and equip students interested in biochemistry, molecular biology, organic chemistry, physical chemistry and analytical chemistry to define and answer significant questions about our world.
 Students pursuing a degree in chemistry learn to think critically and apply their knowledge to real-world problems.